 I was the first person to set foot on this land.
 My feet sank into deep green under trees ancient and alight with birdsong.
 Fish leapt like rainbows on the river showing off to the sun.
 Forests lurked with wolves who knew the world with never a man in it.
 The caves whistled, the sea boomed and nothing that I saw needed anything I could bring.
 But I stayed and I listened, to the air, the water, the hills, to every stream and every mountain and I wondered, at the peculiar slant of light bearing a half light I had never seen before, warning me, telling me that my first step would violate flawlessness.
 My second would be the beginning of a path that would disturb perfection as it travelled into story and tragedy.

-I had come from where a world had already begun, where there was a god who said he made us.
-We were his creation and we had vexed him and so he would make chaos again.
-Chaos, to discard all but the cream that would rise to the top.
-He spoke to his chosen one, Noah, my grandfather.
+I had come from a place where we had vexed the God who made us, so he was making chaos to discard all but those who would rise to the top.
+He spoke to his chosen one, Noah who was my grandfather.
 He told him he would send a flood.
-He instructed him to make an Ark, to set sail and to bring with him only the mortals he deemed free from sin.
+His instructions were to make an Ark and set sail bringing with him only mortals he deemed free from sin.
 Man, woman and beast to go with him in pairs so they could procreate fresh and new.
 So Noah set to the task of making choices.
 Righteous man and righteous woman, animals full of health, tame and wild went too.
-And I, the granddaughter of Noah who was still complete in myself, still sensing for myself, as I had made no union with a man, was left behind to find my own way.
+And I, still complete in myself, still sensing for myself because I had made no union with a man, was left behind to find my own way.

 And so, both separate and together we made our ways not knowing what our fates would bring.
-And all that way from there we fled forsaking the God of Noah, forsaking the gold and Iron of Meroe, the beauty of the golden suns and shadows of the Tyrrhene Sea, for eighteen days on the Caspian, lost and almost dead of heat.
+And all that way from there we fled from the God of Noah, forsaking the gold and Iron of Meroe, the beauty of the golden suns and shadows of the Tyrrhene Sea, for eighteen days on the Caspian, lost and almost dead of heat.
 On then to the Cimmerian sea passing by all the wealth of people gathered to point us out from the comfort of their dogmas.
 On and on, through land, river and sea.
 To Asia Minor and along by the alps to Spain only to come upon this fair untouched land.
 And I brought with me forty nine sisters and three men came too and we found a land free from beasts of greed and mountains of fire.
-We found paradise.
-If we could live with paradise.

 And the promise was fulfilled in the seeing.
 I smiled when I saw its shores as if they were part of me, my mouth became a wave crisply whitened which made me fresher to look upon.
 The sun was setting and the colour of the world was changing as we approached and we rejoiced because it was fulfilling a promise that had suffered chance all along the way.
 So we pressed our feet into the land and stopped in sacred naming, for to name it, as we were on it, was all we would ever do, to harm it.